Brazil Carbon Market Analysis: Pricing, Retirements & Regulatory Insights

 Brazil’s carbon credit markets: An overview

-On Article 6.4, the country has made relatively more progress, having submitted a Designated National Authority (DNA) and a participation form with a positive list of activities under the Paris Agreement Crediting Mechanism (PACM).
+• The country is relatively more advanced on Article 6.4, having submitted a Designated National Authority (DNA) and a participation form with a positive list of activities under the Paris Agreement Crediting Mechanism (PACM).

 Brazil carbon credit market: Headline numbers